Tvenver/Bplusplus/README.md

 You have created a YOLOv8 model for image classification.

-**Citation**
+#Citation

 All information in this GitHub is available under MIT license, as long as credit is given to the authors.

-Venverloo, T., Duarte, F., B++: Towards Real-Time Monitoring of Insect Species.
-MIT Senseable City Laboratory, AMS Institute
+**Venverloo, T., Duarte, F., B++: Towards Real-Time Monitoring of Insect Species.
+MIT Senseable City Laboratory, AMS Institute.**